smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Acid and Acid Spray aren't affected by immunities

-- Protect does not protect Substitutes (with passive healing being more common, Sub/Protect stalling could be overpowered)
+- Protect does not protect Substitutes (with passive healing being more common, Sub/Protect stalling could be overpowered) and Substitutes increase accuracy against them to 100%

 - Double Hit is now 40 base power